Serverless SQL pool in Azure Synapse Analytics

 - DDL statements related to views and security only

-SQL on-demand has no local storage, only metadata objects are stored in databases.
-Therefore, T-SQL related to the following concepts is not supported:
+Serverless SQL pool has no local storage, only metadata objects are stored in databases.
+Therefore, T-SQL related to the following concepts isn't supported:

 - Materialized views